jbranchaud/til/zed/jump-from-section-to-section.md

 [Zed](https://zed.dev/) has some [Vim-mode](https://zed.dev/docs/vim) navigation
 capabilities powered by
 [`tree-sitter`](https://tree-sitter.github.io/tree-sitter/)'s syntax parsing and representation (AST).
-You can perform all the standard Vim motion on _text objects_ which are defined pieces of syntax that `tree-sitter` exposes.
+You can perform all the standard Vim motions on _text objects_ which are defined pieces of syntax that `tree-sitter` exposes.

 While working on a Python file that was made up of many classes recently, I kept